 There are special circumstances in which the typical limitations may be varied.
-The usual three-year period for personal injury caused by dog bite may be extended for victimized children, or in situations involving individuals that are legally incapacitated.
+The usual three-year period for personal injury caused by a Michigan dog bite may be extended for victimized children, or in situations involving individuals that are legally incapacitated.
 Children who are bitten by a dog may have until they reach 19 years of age to file.
 If a person dies as a result of dog bite injuries in Michigan, a wrongful death claim may be made on their behalf.

 How Do I Prove the Michigan Dog Owner Was Negligent?